mbakeranalecta/structuredwritingbook/README.md

     python3 samparser.py sam/whatis.sam -o docbook/whatis.xml -x sam2docbook.xsl -i intermediate/whatis.xml

-To invoke the smart quotes function of the parser, use the `-q` option.

-    samparser sam/whatis.sam -o docbook/whatis.xml -x sam2docbook.xsl -q

 To validate the SAM file, use the `-xsd` option to validate the intermediate file against the schema `swchapter.xsd` (coming soon!).
 You will want to dump the intermediate file if using this option because validation errors will